shortkutcdi/load-traduce-a-srt-file-and-save-data-to-database/README.md

-# Load a srt file and save traduced data to database
+# Traduce a srt file